 This highlighted building is the location of the the Tektronix Guernsey Ltd office.

-Al Hannman was the General Manager of the Guernsey facility and he is transporting Tektronix products on his Austin Healey luggage rack.
+Al Hannmann was the General Manager of the Guernsey facility and he is transporting Tektronix products on his Austin Healey 100-4 luggage rack.
+He is accompanied by Norm Gardner.

 This photo shows key personnel for the Guernsey operations.